-There are a lot of factors that can affect how your body turns food into energy and stores fat, ranging from your stress and activity levels to the type of food you eat.
-But if you’re eating more than your body can burn, you won’t see big results on the keto diet.
+There are a lot of factors that can affect how your body turns food into energy and stores fat.
+Those factors range from your stress and activity levels to the type of food you eat.
+If you’re in ketosis but not losing weight, it could be that you’re eating more than your body can burn.

 Fat has twice the number of calories per gram than protein or carbs do.
 It can be tough to stay within your maintenance calories, or even eat at a calorie deficit, if you’re regularly eating more than your body needs.
 As you’re adjusting to keto, it’s a good idea to log what you eat in a food tracker app until you can eat more intuitively.

 “If a patient asks to go on keto, I calculate their basic calorie needs to sustain their body and lifestyle,” says Davoodi.
 “It’s a myth that everyone can eat the same amount and not be affected differently.
 [All factors considered], it’s true that a 200-pound person and a 150-pound person should not eat the same amount.”

 As you manage your weight, you won’t need as many calories to sustain you as you once did, says Davoodi.
 “It’s helpful to reassess your needs after every 10 to 15 pounds lost.
 Otherwise, it’s possible you’ll hit a plateau.”